 Everything was set up to create the next great Kentucky whiskey.

-Wheel Horse is a collaboration between Owensboro Distilling and Latitude Beverage, an independent bottler and a leading wine and spirits company that focuses on building brands that celebrate acclaimed producers.
+The Wheel Horse brand is a collaboration between Owensboro Distilling and Latitude Beverage, an independent bottler and a leading wine and spirits company.
 Wheel Horse Rye was the first whiskey released under the Wheel Horse brand and is the first aged rye whiskey to come out of the distillery.